Egg White Salad

 How to avoid rubbery egg whites?

-The key to avoiding rubbery egg whites is not to overcook them.
-I find 8 minutes to be the perfect boiling time for boiled eggs.
+To avoid rubbery egg whites, don’t overcook them.
+I find 8 minutes to be the perfect boiling time for boiled eggs (using the stovetop method).

 Can I make this egg white salad without yogurt or mayonnaise?